Skip to main content

 Approve Event (Admin Only)

-If you are a champion, you will first need your event approved before it is published.
+If you only have the Manage & Draft Events permission, you will first need an admin to approve your event before it is published.
 Once approved, the event will be published to the channels you selected.If you are an admin, you will see the events awaiting approval under the “Needs Approval” dropdown selection.
 If you go to the overflow menu, you can approve the event which will publish it immediately.You will also receive notifications for the approval requests in your Tightknit Hub channel, from which you can directly approve and publish the event, edit the event, or DM the event creator for clarifications.

 Published Event Announcement